squaredproject/Entwined/README.md

 The latest version of LX Studio, it runs without the Processing engine, avoiding complexity and making the software faster and easier to install.

 Chromatik is the way to run Entwined!
-Please see the readme in the Chromatik directory.
+[Please see the readme in the Chromatik directory](chromatik/README.md).

 The `oldlx` directory continues to exist, and supports all the versions before 2022.

-# Running Entwined and the Simulator
+# Running Entwined prior to 2022

-Entwined is intended to be run with processing.
-The "renderer" runs in Java, and exists within the `oldlx` directory.
-A not-quite-finished port to the modern LX Studio is in the `newlx` directory but it doesn't completly work.

-The simulator has been tested with both Processing 3 and Processing 4 (beta 2).
+Some older installations (reno, scottsdale, tiburon, pastoria) still use the older version of LX studio.
+[This version is still in active use, please see the `oldlx` directory](oldlx/README.md).

-It has been reported that newer MacOS implementations require Processing 4 due to its use of Java.
-Please use P4 to resolve those issues.
+It has been reported that newer MacOS likely requires Processing 4 due to its use of Java.
+Please use Processing 4 (available from Processing) to resolve those issues.

 # Testing pieces in the shop